 Link: Read Write Inc Sounds

 At Charles Baines we use Accelerated Reader to support rapid reading improvement.
-Our pupils access Star Reader assessments every half term to closely monitor their understanding and precisely target the books they should be reading to maximise progress.
+Our pupils, in both Key Stage 1 and 2, access Star Reader assessments every half term to closely monitor their understanding and precisely target the books they should be reading to maximise progress.

 The children read books and take quizzes about what they have read using their iPads.
 They receive instant feedback about their progress and can monitor their own reading development.

 Accelerated Reader offers teachers a comprehensive dashboard of information about each pupil and allows us to monitor what the children are reading; how they are performing in terms of comprehension; their reading progress across a range of texts; and helps to identify areas for development to allow for precision support.